Moderna says RSV vaccine 84% effective at preventing symptoms in older adults

 Hoge said Moderna had started secondary analyses on the vaccine's efficacy against more severe disease and hospitalization.
 He said it was too early to provide a potential price range for the vaccine it expects to be given annually.

-The vaccine was generally found to be safe, with the most common side effects including injection site pain, fatigue and headache.
-Hoge said there were no myocarditis concerns - a type of heart inflammation linked to mRNA COVID vaccines.
+The vaccine was generally found to be safe, with the most common side effects including injection-site pain, fatigue and headache.
+Hoge said there were no concerns of myocarditis, a type of heart inflammation linked to mRNA COVID vaccines.

 (Reporting by Patrick Wingrove in New York and Leroy Leo and Mariam E Sunny in Bengaluru; Additional reporting by Julie Steenhuysen in Chicago; Editing by Caroline Humer and Bill Berkrot)